-You can book tickets online through the Renfe website (the Spanish train company), or you can go to the station itself and get tickets from a manned ticket booth.
+You can book tickets online through the Renfe website (the Spanish train company).
+You can also go to the station and get tickets from a manned ticket booth.
 A two-way ticket costs approximately 20€.

 Data!
 If only my phone had internet access we wouldn’t have gotten lost so many times in the small and windy streets.
 Granted, getting lost is always a fun part of traveling, but when you’re on a time crunch, it may add a bit of stress.

 The locals are very kind and sweet.
 Whenever we would go into a store to ask for directions, most would take the time to explain where we should go and some even walked with us out of their shops to direct us in the right direction.

 I’m going to Spain, is it worth going to Toledo?